 Montana Cafe – Open 11 AM – 8 PM Tuesday through Sunday

 For Anniversaries and Special Occasions we recommend

-Triple Creek Ranch Restaurant Triple Creek Ranch is proud to offer Bistro Fare to fine and elegant cuisine.
+Triple Creek Ranch Restaurant – Triple Creek Ranch is proud to offer Bistro Fare to fine and elegant cuisine.
 Dining at the Triple Creek Restaurant is a culinary and visual feast of fresh foods, fine wines and global influences.
-With offerings ranging from traditional French dishes to innovative southwestern, West Indies, Central American and other international blendings, dining at the Ranch is a superb experience.
+With offerings ranging from traditional French dishes to innovative southwestern, West Indies, Central American and other international blends, dining at the ranch is a superb experience.